Darthveloper21/Bomberman-UET/README.md

 Now you can absorb bomb-pocket-power pill (Problem solved, YAY! 😄)

 Update explosion effect, fixing bugs, still it works ... bad, but better 😀, fx is no more muted when bombs explode.

+## Version 1.1.1
+    Box now stops fire from spreading around
+    Easier to control the characters.